 Deploying Nexthink in VDI environment

-This guide provides an overview of how to deploy and configure Nexthink in a virtual desktop infrastructure (VDI) environment.
+This page provides an overview of how to deploy and configure Nexthink in a virtual desktop infrastructure (VDI) environment.

 VDI environments introduce specific technical considerations when deploying endpoint agents and capturing user session data.
 As such, some steps in this guide focus on integrating your VDI environment with Nexthink, while others outline general configuration tasks applicable to all Nexthink deployments.